 How Much Water Should You Drink Per Day?

-You may also need more water if you are exercising or when the weather is hot, as we lose water through sweating.
+It's recommended to consume approximately 2 litres of water a day.
+However, be mindful of that you may also need more water if you consume multiple cups of coffee, as too much can dehydrate, rather than hydrate.
+Along with exercising, or when the weather is hot, as we lose water through sweating.

 Craving a healthy and hydrating drink other than boring old plain water, but still want the health benefits?
 Well look no further, no need to continue buying those sugary over-priced bottles which are gone in 2 sips.
 YK DAILY bring you a long list of ways you can invigorate your H2O with a twist – Fruity and herby flavoured water, get ready to hydrate.